-Metropolitan Planning Organizations (MPOs) are federally designated agencies existing in all censusdesignated urban areas with a population of 50,000 or more.
-An MPO's purpose is to prioritize, plan, and program transportation projects in order to receive federal transportation funding.
-The South Bend Urbanized area is served by two MPOs.
-The Indiana portion of the South Bend and Elkhart Urbanized area is a part of the Michiana Area Council of Governments (MACOG).
-The Michigan portion of the urbanized area, referred to as the Niles-Buchanan-Cass area is part of the Niles-Buchanan-Cass Area Transportation Study (NATS).
-The NATS MPO is staffed by the Southwest Michigan Planning Commission (SWMPC), which is the federally recognized planning agency for the Michigan portion of the South Bend and Elkhart urbanized areas.
+Metropolitan Planning Organizations (MPOs) are federally designated entities responsible for transportation planning in urbanized areas with populations of 50,000 or more.
+Their primary role is to develop long-range plans and prioritize transportation projects to qualify for federal transportation funding.
+The South Bend Urbanized Area is unique in that it is served by two MPOs.
+The Indiana portion, including South Bend and Elkhart, is managed by the Michiana Area Council of Governments (MACOG).
+Meanwhile, the Michigan portion-known as the Niles-Buchanan-Cass Urbanized Area-is overseen by the Niles-Buchanan-Cass Area Transportation Study (NATS), which is staffed by the Southwest Michigan Planning Commission (SWMPC).
+SWMPC serves as the federally recognized planning agency for the Michigan section of the South Bend and Elkhart Urbanized Area.

-In November 2021, the Infrastructure Investment and Jobs Act (IIJA) was signed into law, it is a \$1.2 trillion 5-year bill that authorizes increased investments for the nation's roads, bridges, transit, and rail systems through 2026.
-It provides the resources for the continuation and improvement of current programs with new initiatives to meet future transportation challenges through efficient, flexible, performance-based transportation plans and programs.
-The IIJA builds upon the previous authorization bills, the Fixing America's Surface Transportation Act (FAST Act) and the Moving Ahead for Progress in the 21st Century (MAP 21)
+In November 2021, the Infrastructure Investment and Jobs Act (IIJA) was signed into law.
+This \$1.2 trillion, five-year legislation authorizes substantial investment in the nation's roads, bridges, public transit, and rail systems through 2026.
+The IIJA continues and expands upon the programs initiated under previous federal surface transportation laws such as the Fixing America's Surface Transportation (FAST) Act and the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+It emphasizes flexible, performance-based planning to meet current and future transportation challenges.